Health disparities in the Hispanic population

 Surprisingly contrary to certain English-Speaking patients, Spanish-speaking patients were more willing to use electronic tools, and alternative care services including remote monitoring, telehealth and ePRO reporting for improving communication barriers with the care team.

-José María Olmo Millán
+José María Millán

 Aug 17, 2022